broeren/B_Field_Reconstructions/README.md

 </p>

 ## Error in Methods
 We compute the point-wise error in the reconstructed vs simulated magnetic field.
-We also demonstrate how to compute the relative Wasserstein distance $\bar{W}_d(B_x)$ for each field and report the median value, as well as 10-90% interval.
+We also demonstrate how to compute the relative Wasserstein distance $\overline{W}_d(B_x)$ for each field and report the median value, as well as 10-90% interval.

 <img src="figures/Curlometer/Brecon_error.png" width=33%> <img src="figures/RBF/Brecon_error.png" width=33%> <img src="figures/Timesync/Brecon_error.png" width=33%>